School of Computer Science THE UNIVERSITY OF BIRMINGHAM

 ## the network service restarted.

-## Specify this certificate if you are using the new uobwifi connection
+## Specify this certificate if you are using the uobwifi or eduroam connection

 etc/cert/uob_root_linux.pem